FIWARE/contribution-requirements/docs/docker.md

 -   Maintenance and release of interim point releases **MUST** be done using the GE Owner own contributor account.

--   The name of the `r/fiware/image` **MUST** match the standardized name of the GitHub sub-module within the catalogue.
-It is not necessarily linked to the name of the GitHub repository used by the team within GitHub. (e.g.
-    `apinf/platform` won’t create a FIWARE Docker image called `platform`.)

 -   A web-hook **MUST** be added so that the FIWARE Infrastructure is informed whenever a release version is tagged.
-FIWARE will build tagged releases only - i.e. `r/fiware/component/latest` will be the **latest stable release**.

 -   Builds of components which do not successfully integrate with `r/fiware/orion/latest` will not be added to the FIWARE account.
 When change